marium-ema/tic-tac-toe/README.md

 # Getting Started with Create React App

-##At first download and install NodeJS and, set your "C:\Program Files\nodejs\;" to your Environment Variables.
+##At first download and install NodeJS and, set your "C:\Program Files\nodejs\;" to your "Environment Variables" to run this application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).